Mlawrence95/fullstack_course/django/README.md

 the `ENGINE` param in `settings.py`.

-To create a `model`, we use a class structure inside of each application's `models.py` file.
-Each object will subclass `django.db.models.Model`, while each attribute of the class represents a field, having the same constraints as a column in SQL.
+To create a `model`, we use a class structure inside of each application's `models.py` file (documentation [here](https://docs.djangoproject.com/en/3.0/topics/db/models/)).
+Each object will subclass
+`django.db.models.Model`, while each attribute of the class represents a field, having the same constraints as a column in SQL.
 Each column has a type, such as `CharField`, `IntegerField`, `DateField`, and so on.
 Each field can also